mKeRix/room-assistant/docs/guide/installation.md

 :::

-## Running with Hass.io
+## Running with Home Assistant OS

-You can install room-assistant as Hass.io add-on by [adding the following URL as repository](https://www.home-assistant.io/hassio/installing_third_party_addons/):
+You can install room-assistant as Home Assistant OS add-on by [adding the following URL as repository](https://www.home-assistant.io/hassio/installing_third_party_addons/):

 `https://github.com/mKeRix/hassio-repo`